Are Psychometric Tests Beneficial to Recruitment?

-Psychometric testing in recruitment lets “science” tell you which candidate is more likely to succeed in their new role.
-However, psychology scrooges and randy recruiters prick up your ears, for here are some things you should know before investing.
+Psychometric testing in recruitment uses science to tell you which candidates are more likely to succeed in their new role and whether they will be the right fit for the company.
+However, psychology enthusiasts and eager recruiters should listen up, because there are a few things you should know before investing in them.

 Should you be investing in psychometric testing?

 When considering the benefits, the appeal of psychometric tests is obvious.
 There are several reasons why businesses and recruiters far and wide are implementing them.
 For instance, they:

 - Offer a bias-free way to assess someone’s ability

 - Provide metrics that cannot be obtained in person

 - Can be administered to many people at a time

 Psychometric tests are also coming for you whether you like it or not.
 They represent an industry that's simultaneously growing quickly and attracting a lot of attention from recruiters and HR professionals.
 The prospect of obtaining the top talent for a business and ensuring employee retention is too good to resist.

 However, the objective effectiveness of psychometric tests is murky.
 As always, it's important to do your research and take different factors and perspectives into consideration when using them.
 Employers thinking about including psychometric tests in their selection process often wonder:

 - Which psychometric tests are reliable?
 Which ones are bogus?
 How can I tell the difference?